Low-depth simulations of fermionic systems on square-grid quantum hardware: Simulating fermionic systems

 As previously discussed, we find that the strategy generating the shallowest circuits is to first combine the operator pairs generated from mapping the sum of Hermitian conjugate hopping terms, in the spirit of Eq.~\ref{eq:exhc}, which immediately reduces the total depth by a factor two.
 In Fig.~\ref{fig:Picture1}.e) we have also rotated (with single-qubit gates) all operators to be of the form $\sigma Z\dots Z \bar{\sigma}$, guaranteeing that all two-qubit operators are of the form $e^{i\alpha (XY+YX)}$, which in this case would suffice as a native gate.
 Parallel operators acting on distinct sets of qubits can then be collected into layers and applied simultaneously.

 The order in which these layers are applied will also affect the circuit depth, as additional compression can be achieved between the layers.
 In Fig.~\ref{fig:Picture1}.e) we have not performed such compression between layers, but rather indicated, by shaded areas, where this is possible.
-The two cases allowing additional compression that occur in Fig.~\ref{fig:Picture1}.e) are of one of the two forms:
+The two cases allowing additional compression that occur in Fig.~\ref{fig:Picture1}.e) are of one of the two forms (see Appendix \ref{appendix:xyz_derivations} for a detailed derivation):

 In such cases one will, through the application of Eq.~\ref{eq:xyzdecomp8}, produce two-qubit gates of the form $e^{i\alpha ZZ}$, which same as the $e^{i\alpha (XY+YX)}$ gate can be implemented using a single fSIM gate.